iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Proposed Metrics for Itinerary Perturbation

 Itinerary perturbation quality is crucial for dataset construction.
-Since current methods lack mechanisms to verify if perturbations align with specific intents, we propose a hybrid evaluation metric to quantify intent fulfillment and ensure data reliability.
+Since current methods lack mechanisms to verify if perturbations align with specific intents, we propose hybrid metrics to quantify intent fulfillment and ensure data reliability.